 Rotavirus is the most common cause of severe diarrheal disease in children worldwide and accounts for approximately one-third of the nearly 600,000 global child deaths attributable to diarrhea.
 Ninety-five percent of these deaths occur in developing countries.
 Rotavirus disease cannot be treated with antibiotics or other drugs, and most children are at risk of infection regardless of hygiene practices or access to clean water.
-Vaccination offers the best hope for preventing severe rotavirus illness.
+Vaccination is the best way to protect children from rotavirus and the deadly dehydrating diarrhea that it can cause.
 In 2009, the World Health Organization recommended that all countries include rotavirus vaccines in their national immunization programs.
-Currently, two vaccines against the disease are licensed for use and several more are in development.
+Currently, two vaccines against the disease are globally available and several more are in development.

 On PATH's websites

 - Investigating ways to improve the performance of currently available rotavirus vaccines.

 - Developing new, live attenuated vaccines against rotavirus.

 - Raising awareness with resources to inspire advocates and defeat diarrheal disease.